HackYourFuture/JavaScript1/Week9/MAKEME.md

 - Create at least 2 issues (bug / feature / code improvement) on another teams github repository.
 Do this in pairs.
 -  Solve the issue proposed by another students in your github repo.
 More info [here](https://hackyourfuture.slack.com/files/michahell/F31BX1XT6/Merging_a_local_branch_into_master)

+### Step 3: Read before next lecture

+_Deadline Sunday morning_

+Go trough the reading material in the [README.md](/Week9/README.md) to prepare for your next class

 <!-- ## Step 3: Pair programming homework/tdd